eteria2020/CUP-admin/README.md

 ## Description

 This is Admin project of CUP (Car sharing Universal Platform).
-Admin is the front end interface used by Share'n Go operators.
+Admin is the front end interface used by operators.

 Require
 - [Zend Framework 2.4](https://framework.zend.com/downloads/archives)